rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 <br>

-Revenue per session is broadly comparable across paid search, Organic search, and direct traffic channels, indicating that sessions from each source generate similar economic value.
-Notably, organic and direct maintain this level of revenue efficiency despite substantially lower traffic volumes, indicating that these channels are high-efficiency channels.
+Revenue per session is broadly comparable across paid search, organic search and direct traffic channels, indicating that sessions from each source generate similar economic value.
+Notably, organic search traffic and direct traffic channels maintain this level of revenue efficiency despite substantially lower traffic volumes, indicating that these channels are high-efficiency channels.

 ## Campaign Performance